namazso/SecureUxTheme/README.md

 ## Where to get themes

 I recommend [7themes.su](https://7themes.su/) for finding themes.
-Alternatives are DeviantArt, and if you don't mind paying cleosdesktop, although I haven't tried that.
+Alternatives are [DeviantArt](https://www.deviantart.com/customization/skins/windows/win10/newest/?offset=0), and if you don't mind paying [cleodesktop](https://www.cleodesktop.com/), although I haven't tried that.
 Also, you can just search for themes with your favorite search engine.

 ## Recovery